tomekpajak/csharp-design-patterns/README.md

 When to use:
 >- replacing external dependencies with internal dependencies\
-If we have dependence on the external Y library in class X, we can create an internal Z interface and create an external Y library adapter implementing the Z interface and use this adapter in class X.
+If we have dependence on the external Y library in class X, we can create an internal Z interface and create an external Y library adapter implementing the Z interface and use this adapter in class X
 >- adapt .net static class or custom static class to a new code\
-If you have a static class used in another class that you want to test using unit tests, you can create the adapter behind which you will hide this static class.
+If you have a static class used in another class that you want to test using unit tests, you can create the adapter behind which you will hide this static class

 [C# Example](tp.Adapter/Program.cs)